ror-community/ror-site/content/blog/2023-05-02-datasalon-case-study.md

 Our other product, PaperStack, works on a similar basis.
 It's providing publishers with a complete reporting suite for the scholarly submissions process.
 It is fully integrated with major peer review systems including ScholarOne and Aries Editorial Manager, meaning there is almost zero publisher overhead to get up and running.
 As a standard part of the service, data from peer review systems is also automatically linked and enhanced using industry data from ROR or Ringgold, Funder Registry, ORCID, and Crossref - all helping to maximize reporting insights.
 This results in a clean, standardized and comprehensive cross-journal view, available at the institutional, funder, author, and article level.
 As far as possible PaperStack aims to provide a service with zero overhead in terms of effort on the publisher's part.
 What we're doing is providing a contextualized and enhanced view of their peer reviewed data, including details of where rejected articles end up.

+{{< figure src="/img/blog/datasalon/datasalon-denials.png" alt="Chart titled Rejected Article Tracking showing 271,002 total rejected articles to begin with and over time 22.6% were later published with us, 55.9% were later published elsewhere, and 21.5% not published, with subsequent names of publishers and journals where the rejected articles were published" >}}

 By "contextualized," I mean that we're using ROR, Ringgold, Funder Registry data, ORCIDs, publication information from Crossref, etc., for building out a comprehensive view of not only the timeline of a given article, but also all of the other big pieces of the puzzle: What are the affiliations of the authors and the editors?
 What is the hierarchy in terms of organizations they're affiliated with now?
 How was that then and what does it look like now?
 How long did it take an article to be accepted?
-What did it ultimately get published?
+Where did it ultimately get published?
 We use all that data to create a set of standardized reports that publishers can use, as well as helping them to create additional customized reports that they might want to design to meet their business needs.
 So PaperStack provides extremely detailed, responsive, and visually appealing reporting of their scholarly submissions.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French